-Travel insurance for medical conditions
+Travel insurance for serious medical conditions

 The Financial Conduct Authority (FCA) has said that travel insurers should be doing more to help cancer patients find affordable cover.

 Bought By Many believes people affected by medical conditions should be free to travel and shouldn't have to jump through hoops to access insurance.
-We understand that patients are often best placed to make decisions about whether it is safe to travel, not insurance companies.
+We understand that doctors are often best placed to make decisions about whether it is safe to travel, not insurance companies.

 Although it cannot be used to replace insurance, it's worth getting a European Health Insurance Card (EHIC).
 It entitles you to a basic level of treatment in state hospitals in Europe.